Borneo’s Rare Mammals Tour

 Sunda Clouded Leopard

-On your arrival you will be collected from the airport and taken towards Deramakot Forest Reserve.
+This morning we will depart after breakfast from the Sepilok to one of the best wildlife watching locations in the whole of Asia; the famous Deramakot Forest Reserve.
 This 55,000 hectare reserve is home to many of Borneo’s large and iconic species including elephants, orangutans, Borneo gibbon, banteng and several elusive species which are seen here with more regularity than anywhere else in the world.
 It is these species which are the real highlight for us and our main targets when here.
 They are also largely nocturnal and so we will head out into the forest at night for extended drives.

 This is to maximise our chances of seeing the wonderful Sunda clouded leopard, sun bear and marbled cat, but along with these species several other rare species have been seen here such as Sunda colugo, Sunda pangolin, banded linsang among other incredible and rare species.